flutter-munich/learning-flutter/from-java-to-dart/README.md

 * Use `@override` to explicitly say that you **want to override** smoething.
 If it's not an overrideable method, the analyzer complains.
 * Strings can be specified with single and double quotes
 * String interpolation: `'$variable'`
+* Uninitialized variables (even numbers) have the value `null`
+* Implicit getters and setters are provided for all public instance variables.
+* Define custom setters, getters if you want to enforce read-only or write-only variables, compute or verify a value, or update a value elsewhere.
+* Start with a simple field and refactor it later if needed to setters and getters accessing a private field: The API stays the same.